dmitriylogunov/mahjong/README.md

 We've captured many of the most useful commands in npm scripts defined in the `package.json`:

-- `npm start` - runs the compiler and a server at the same time, both in "watch mode".
+- `npm run dev` - runs the compiler and a server at the same time, both in "watch mode".
-- `npm run build` - runs the TypeScript compiler once.
+- `npm run tsc` - runs the TypeScript compiler once.
-- `npm run build:w` - runs the TypeScript compiler in watch mode; the process keeps running, awaiting changes to TypeScript files and re-compiling when it sees them.
+- `npm run tsc:w` - runs the TypeScript compiler in watch mode; the process keeps running, awaiting changes to TypeScript files and re-compiling when it sees them.
 - `npm run serve` - runs the [lite-server](https://www.npmjs.com/package/lite-server), a light-weight, static file server, written and maintained by
   [John Papa](https://github.com/johnpapa) and
   [Christopher Martin](https://github.com/cgmartin)